finmoorhouse/fin/src/writing/book-reviews.md

 I totally missed that Buchanan also wrote [The New Fire: War, Peace, and Democracy in the Age of AI](https://www.goodreads.com/book/show/58329461), which I <a href='https://www.goodreads.com/review/show/4545418968'>also enjoyed</a>.

-### Functional Training and Beyond: Building the Ultimate Superfunctional Body and Mind (Building Muscle and Performance, Weight Training, Men's Health)
+### Functional Training and Beyond: Building the Ultimate Superfunctional Body and Mind

 Adam  Sinicki (2021) • &#9733;&#9733;&#9734;&#9734;&#9734; • Jan 23 • [Link to book ↗](https://www.goodreads.com/book/show/56738129)